noufbmdev/Godot-Systems/Save_Manager/README.md

+# 💾 Save Manager

+> ℹ️ Try it out!
+> Open and run **Save_Example.tscn** in Godot engine.

+## Features
+- Single Save
+- Multiple Saves
+- Autosave
+	- It can be triggered (enter new area) or periodic (every 10 mins).

-## Guide
+## Setup

-An instance of the scene manager needs to be globally accessible, In godot you can achieve that through autoload.
+An instance of the scene manager needs to be globally accessible, in godot you can achieve that through autoload.
 1. Autoload SaveManager.tscn: Project > Project Settings > Autoload
 2. Call functions on SaveManager: ```SaveManager.function()```

-> Open the example scene in this folder to test it out.
+## Documentation
+### Nodes

 ### Options
 - `AUTOSAVE_ENABLED: bool` - Enable autosave.